bfosterjr/CFFExtensions/CFFHashes/README.md

 CFFHashes is a simple extension to CFF Explorer ( [http://www.ntcore.com/exsuite.php](http://www.ntcore.com/exsuite.php) ) by Daniel Pistelli.
 This extension provides CRC32, MD5, SHA1 and SHA256 hashes of various parts of PE file.
 You can also perform a custom hash on any area of the file.

 A 'Check VirusTotal' button is provided to quickly check and see if the calculated SHA256 has been reported previously.

-## Installation ##

-To install CFFHashes simply copy the appropriate DLL (x86 or x64) into the:

-	'Extensions\CFF Explorer'

-folder within your CFF Explorer installation directory.

 ## Usage ##